Chinese herbs Chinese herbal medicine Dried Chinese herbs Traditional Chinese medicine

 Channels enteredLiver, Gallbladder, Pericardium

-CategoryHerbs that invigorate Blood
+CategoryHerbs that invigorate the Blood

 3. Actions and indications